costajob/app-servers/README.md

 JRuby constantly performs slightly better than MRI.

 ##### Concurrency and parallelism
 Puma delivers concurrency by using native threads.
-Since the global interpreter lock halts threads to run in parallel, Puma relies on the pre-forking model.
+Becouse of MRI's GIL, Puma relies on the pre-forking model for parallelism.
-Each Puma process/worker consume about 35MB of memory, while their balancing is not consistent on CPU usage.
+Each Puma process/worker consume about 35MB of memory, while their balancing is not consistent (each process CPU usage range from 10% to 100%).
-Once on the JVM Puma is finally able to distribute the workload on the available cores without forking multiple processes.
+Once on the JVM Puma is finally able to distribute the workload on the available cores on a single process.
-The downside of JRuby is its memory footprint: more than twice than MRI consumption.
+The downside of JRuby is the memory footprint: more than twice than MRI.

 ### Plug
 I tested Elixir by using [Plug](https://github.com/elixir-lang/plug) library that provides a [Cowboy](https://github.com/ninenines/cowboy) adapter.